realtalk@MIT Policies

 Your Voice

 When a conversation is recorded, the Conversation Record (recording plus transcript) gets uploaded to a conversation platform developed and implemented by Cortico, a non-profit closely affiliated with CCC that is supporting realtalk@MIT.
+Access policies for conversation recordings and transcripts vary by project, and will be presented clearly and transparently for participant consent prior to a conversation.

-For further information on conversation records (audio recordings and text transcriptions) and your options, please see the realtalk@MIT FAQ, Your Voice at realtalk@MIT, the Cortico / Fora app terms of use and privacy policy, and the options presented to you in the Cortico/Fora app.
+For further information on conversation records (audio recordings and text transcriptions) and your options, please see the realtalk@MIT FAQ, Your Voice at realtalk@MIT, the Cortico / Fora app terms of use and privacy policy, and the options presented to you in the Cortico / Fora app.

 Your Responsibilities